Inov-8 X-Claw 275 Review Facts

 Breathability is hugely important when designing a running shoe.
 The tricky thing is finding the right balance between making the shoe too breathable and causing the foot to overheat.
 Inov-8 has added a Durable Water Resistance to the X-Claw 275 and that may have sacrificed some of its breathability.
 Runners in warmer climates may find their feet overheating in these shoes.
 On the flip side, these shoes make for a durable running accessory for those in colder, wetter climates.
 Depending on the typical climate of your runs, this may be a perfectly acceptable tradeoff for you.
 If you're looking for a slightly more breathable option, you may want to check out the Inov-8 TrailTalon 250

 Trail running shoes must be comfortable in order to hold up to the many miles that trail runners put on them.
 The Inov-8 X-Claw 275 does a great job of protecting the foot and offering a mix of comfort and support.
 The inner material of the upper is plush and soft to prevent chafing on the foot.
 The lacing system offers nice support as well.
 The roomy toe box is particularly great for allowing runners to have a natural stride where their toes are able to properly splay out.
-The only downside in the comfort department is the narrow heel cup used on this shoe.
+The only downside of the comfort department is the narrow heel cup used on this shoe.
 Some runners may find it to be a little snug in the back end of the shoe.
 This may cause some people to have to alter their typical choice of size to find a comfortable fit with this shoe.

 These shoes are tremendously durable.
-Trail running shoes need to be designed to take the punishment of all different types of terrain.
+Trail running shoes need to be designed to take the punishment by all different types of terrain.
 The mix of rubber found in the outsole shouldn’t break down quickly.
 The upper material is water resistant and also should hold up very well over many, many miles.
 Inov-8 designed these shoes to be taken into extreme conditions and they should be ready for most anything.
 It should be noted that the raised lugs on the bottom of the outsole may wear down over time, especially if running on really rough pavement.
 These shoes are best suited for soft trail runs, and that’s where they’ll get the most longevity.

 Protection is particularly important when you’re designing a rugged trail shoe.
 The shoe must protect the foot from heel to toe across all different climates and terrains.
 The midfoot cushioning of the X-Claw 275 is great at providing enough protection for the tender arch of the foot.
 Small rocks, roots, and pebbles will be no match for the EVA rubber used throughout the bottom of the shoe.
 The added water protection provided by the Durable Water Resistant coating on the upper is also a wonderful addition.
 The gusseted tongue on the upper also helps to protect from stray rocks or dirt that may try to penetrate the shoe.